langbart/timor.report/inst/timor_report.knit.md

 Most of the fish being kept for own consumption is smaller sized fish and fish species, with some exceptions such as the Cobia (Rachycentron canadum) and the Moray eel (Gymnothorax spp.) (fig. \@ref(fig:UsageProp); fig. \@ref(fig:LengthUsage)).
 Large-size fish and fish species are often easier to sell, as they look more appetising and are in demand by the restaurants and urban population (Venugopa & Shahidi, 1995).

-(ref:Usage) **Destination of catch over time.** The mean weight (kg) per week of the sampled catch being sold on market, kept for own consumption, or both on Atauro island (grey), north coast (red), and south coast (light blue) in the period of September 2016 to March 2021.
-The dotted red line signifies the start of the COVID-19 lockdown on 28 March 2020.
+(ref:Usage) **Destination of catch over time.** The mean weight (kg) per week of the sampled catch being sold on market, kept for own consumption, or both on Atauro island (grey), north coast (red), and south coast (light blue) in the period of April 2018 to December 2021.
+The shaded area around the time series represent the 95% confidence interval.
+The line shows the local polynomial regression.
+The grey shaded area define the COVID-19 pandemic period, starting from the lockdown on 28 March 2020.
 The y-axis has free scaling.

 ![(\#fig:Usage)(ref:Usage)](/Users/lore/My Drive/WorldFish/timor.report/inst/timor_report_files/figure-latex/Usage-1.pdf)